Falmouth-Games-Academy/comp140-gam160-game/README.md

 * **Fully awkwardly 3D hand rendering:** The direction of your hand is displayed on the screen in 8 intervals.

 ### Characters
-* **Sales hand:** Please, feel free to browse our collection anytime, because we've got lots of great products just waiting for you to not care about... (note: only says this if you're walking away from him while he's talking).
+* **Sales hand:** Please, feel free to browse our collection anytime, because we've got lots of great products just waiting for you to ignore... (note: only says this if you're walking away from him while he's talking).

 ### Potential music element